johnnovak/nim-glfw/README.md

 **nim-glfw** provides a nice idiomatic Nim API to [GLFW](https://www.glfw.org/), the cross-platform OpenGL, OpenGL ES & Vulkan library.

-Not all functionality is available through the Nim API yet; in those cases you can just use the native C bindings directly (by importing `glfw/wrapper`).
+Not all functionality is available through the Nim API yet; in those cases, you can just use the native C bindings directly (by importing `glfw/wrapper`).
-Please also raise a ticket about the missing functionality so we can add it, or even better yet, give a shot at implementing it yourself and raise a PR!
+Please raise a ticket about such the missing functionality so we can add it, or even better yet, give a shot at implementing it yourself and raise a PR!
-:smile:
+:sunglasses:

 ## Versioning

-Versioning follows the `x.y.z.w` scheme, where `x.y.z` corresponds to the GLFW version being wrapped (e.g. `3.3.0`) and `w` to the patch version of the Nim wrapper (e.g.  `3.3.0.2`).
+Versioning follows the `x.y.z.w` scheme, where `x.y.z` corresponds to the GLFW version being wrapped (e.g. `3.4.0`) and `w` to the patch version of the Nim wrapper (e.g.  `3.4.0.2`).

 ## Installation